T.TAO

 }

-According to the alignment rules, the memory layout of this struct might look like:
+According to the alignment rules, the layout of this structure in memory might be as follows:

-• The largest member in memory is int, which occupies 4 bytes, so we align on 4-byte boundaries.
+• The largest member in memory is int, occupying 4 bytes, so we align on a 4-byte boundary.

-• char a: occupies 1 byte.
-Padding of 3 bytes.
+• char a : Occupies 1 byte.
+Padded with 3 bytes.

-• char c: occupies 1 byte.
-Padding of 3 bytes.
+• char c: Occupies 1 byte.
+Padded with 3 bytes.

-In this case, the total struct size is 12 bytes.
-As long as its start address is a multiple of 4, the address right after its end will also be a multiple of 4.
+At this point, the total size of the structure is 12 bytes.
+As long as its starting position is a multiple of 4, the position immediately following its end will also always be a multiple of 4.

-In a struct, the compiler typically lays out members in declaration order and adds the necessary padding based on each member's alignment requirements.
-So if we reorder the struct declaration:
+In a structure, the compiler usually lays out the members in the order they are declared and adds necessary padding according to the alignment requirements of each member.
+Therefore, if we adjust the order of the structure declaration:

 char a; // 1 byte